ProfilePic

 3. Pay off your mortgage faster

-Moving from a 30 year to a 15-year mortgage will help you own your home sooner.
-That can put you in a better financial situation down the road and, since shorter-term loans often have lower interest rates, you may save in interest in the long-term even if your mortgage payments are higher in the short term.
+Moving from a 30-year to a 15-year mortgage will help you own your home sooner.
+That can put you in a better financial situation down the road, and since shorter-term loans often have lower interest rates, you may save in interest in the long term, even if your mortgage payments are higher in the short term.

 4. Access equity in your home